esavv/nbamvp/readme.txt

  - How to SSH into my ec2 instance:
     > ssh -i "nbamvp_ec2.pem" root@ec2-3-230-84-20.compute-1.amazonaws.com

+ - How to set up ec2 instance for SSH access:
+    - After creating an EC2 keypair and having it auto-downloaded, run this comman locally:
+      > ssh-keygen -y -f your_key.pem
+    - Copy the output of that command and log into your instance via EC2 Instance Connect (via the EC2 web console)
+    - Open this file on your ec2 instance:
+      > vi .ssh/authorized_keys
+    - And paste the output you copied earlier into the first line of the file (above any pre-existing content)

  - Once I'm in there:
  -- How to view my cronjob:
     > vi /etc/cron.d/mycron